 Detroit Pistons: Mario Hezonja, SG, Croatia, 6-6, 1995

 The Pistons need a small forward of the future, and the Croatian is in the mold of most Europeans since he is a crafty all-around scorer.
-Hezonja has good size for an NBA wing as well.
-His range seems to be between No. 5 and No. 8.
+Hezonja has good size for an NBA wing as well, and his range seems to be between No. 5 and No. 8.

 Charlotte Hornets: Devin Booker, SG, Kentucky 6-5, Fr.

 With the Hornets dealing Lance Stephenson and Gerald Henderson, shooting guard is a huge need.
-Yes, Charlotte brought in Nicolas Batum but neither he nor Michael Kidd-Gilchrist are real long-distance threats.
+Yes, Charlotte brought in Nicolas Batum, but neither he nor Michael Kidd-Gilchrist are real long-distance threats.
 Devin Booker is a sharpshooter from the outside, and that was a glaring weakness for the team last season.
-Due to trading last year's first-round pick, Noah Vonleh, a post player is another option.
+By trading last year's first-round pick, Noah Vonleh, a post player is another option.

 Miami Heat: Stanley Johnson, SF, Arizona, 6-7, Fr.